successtheman/YAGPDB_reactionlog_regionalindicatorfix/README.md

 ## **Installation**

-To install it, copy the original custom command by [@Satty9361](https://github.com/Satty9361) which you can download [here](https://yagpdb-cc.github.io/utilities/reaction-logs) and then replace the line that reads
+To install it, copy the original custom command by [@Satty9361](https://github.com/Satty9361) which you can find [here](https://yagpdb-cc.github.io/utilities/reaction-logs) and then replace the line that reads

 `https://raw.githubusercontent.com/iamcal/emoji-data/master/img-google-136/`